NDAA09023U Advanced Algorithms and Data Structures (AADS)

 - Graph algorithms such as max flow.

-- Exponential and parameterized algorithms for NP-hard problems.
+- Exponential and parameterised algorithms for NP-hard problems.

 - Approximation algorithms.

 - Randomised algorithms.

 - Linear programming and optimisation.

 - Analyse algorithms with respect to correctness and efficiency.

 - Recognise NP-hard problems and address them, e.g., using approximation algorithms.